 Yeah, I’m on a roll!
-Every once in a while I get stuck on something (we are talking about food here :P), some dish or ingredient that I eat over and over, in different combinations usually, over a short period of time.
-Some might say I have an addictive personality, but my bursts of passion are usually food related lol and they don’t last.
-Anyway, I published few days ago a recipe that involved roasted tomatoes and this would be my second on the same topic.
+Every once in a while I get stuck on something (we are talking about food here, some dish or ingredient that I eat over and over, in different combinations usually, over a short period of time.
+Some might say I have an addictive personality, but my bursts of passion are usually food related and they don’t last.
+Anyway, I published a while ago a recipe that involved roasted tomatoes and this would be my second on the same topic.
 I know salads are not a popular dish these days but if you are obsessing over roasted tomatoes the same way I do, then this is a must try.

 Very popular in North America, the Caesar salad could be a bit boring when talking both about presentation and taste but change the ingredients a little bit and you’ll be surprised.
 Well, mine is changed a bit more but I used Light Creamy Caesar dressing so I think I’m still OK [lol].
 Honestly, I only touched Caesar salad once, in a restaurant, some years ago and I hated it but with this recipe I thought I should give it another shot, replacing Romaine [yuk] lettuce with spinach and adding tomatoes and grilled red onions.
 Simply …AMAZING!

 Ok, few pointers now.
 I would suggest to make your own croutons like I did instead of buying, I used a french baguette so I could get nice crust on every piece but any kind would work just fine.
 Now when I look back, I think I would go with store bought kind because wife ate them all, they were that amazing.
 Also Caesar dressing, you could make it yourself or just buy one like I did and it was very good actually.

 - croutons homemade or store bought

 - 1 large red onion

 - 4-6 cups baby spinach (depends of how much you want to make)

 - ¼ cup shaved parmesan